SocialHackersAcademy/curriculum/i-am-a-new-teacher.md

 **Roles**

-Within HackYourFuture you can be active in various roles, depending on your skillset, experience, preference and availability.
+Within Social Hackers Academy you can be active in various roles, depending on your skillset, experience, preference and availability.

 Teachers: